StacyClouds/SwaAuth/README.md

 var clientPrincipal = StaticWebAppApiAuthentication.GetClientPrincipal(request.Headers);
 ```

-The library does not contain code to perform direct authentication, as this is handled by the Azure Static Web App.
-The `GetClientPrincipal` method will return a `ClientPrincipal` object which contains the user's identity and roles.
+The library does not contain code to perform direct authentication, as this is handled by the Azure Static Web App itself.
+The `GetClientPrincipal` method will return a `ClientPrincipal` object which contains the user's identity and roles contained in the headers the Azure Static Web Application injects into the request when directing it to the Api

 ## Contributing